rtCamp/snapwp-helper/DEVELOPMENT.md

 ##### Using Docker

-When using a dockerized test environment, Codeception tests must be run _inside_ the docker container.
+When using a Dockerized test environment, Codeception tests must be run _inside_ the docker container.

 While you can always connect to the container and run the tests manually, you can also use the following commands to run the tests from your host machine (outside the container), by using the `bin/run-codeception.sh` script with the necessary environment variables.